-On April 28, 2020, the Company entered into a securities purchase agreement (the "SPA") with an institutional investor (the "Investor") pursuant to which the Investor agreed to purchase, and the Company agreed to issue and sell in a registered direct offering to the Investor (the "Offering"), (i) a \$56,000,000 face amount senior unsecured note (the "Note") issued pursuant to an Indenture by and between the Company, as issuer, and Wilmington Trust, National Association, as trustee (the "Indenture"), and (ii) a warrant to purchase up to 20,000,000 shares of Tellurian common stock at an exercise price of \$1.542 per share (the "Warrant").
+On April 28, 2020, the Company entered into a securities purchase agreement (the "SPA") with High Trail Investments SA LLC, a Delaware limited liability company (the "Investor"), pursuant to which the Investor agreed to purchase, and the Company agreed to issue and sell in a registered direct offering to the Investor (the "Offering"), (i) a \$56,000,000 face amount senior unsecured note (the "Note") issued pursuant to an Indenture by and between the Company, as issuer, and Wilmington Trust, National Association, as trustee (the "Indenture"), and (ii) a warrant to purchase up to 20,000,000 shares of Tellurian common stock at an exercise price of \$1.542 per share (the "Warrant").
 On April 29, 2020, the Company closed the transactions contemplated by the SPA.
 The estimated net proceeds from the Offering, after deducting the placement agent fees, original issue discount and offering expenses, were approximately \$47.3 million.

 The Note provides that if an event of default occurs, the Investor will have the right to convert amounts due under the Note into the "Conversion Consideration," which consists, for each \$1,000 of principal amount under the Note, of (i) a number of shares of Tellurian common stock equal to the "Event of Default Conversion Rate" plus (ii) cash in respect of aggregate accrued and unpaid interest due on the Note.
 The term "Event of Default Conversion Rate" means \$1,000 divided by 75% of the lowest daily volume-weighted average trading price of the common stock over a 10-day period, subject to a "floor" price of \$0.30 per share.
 Assuming that an event of default occurs, the Investor converts all amounts due under the Note into the Conversion Consideration and all of the shares of Tellurian common stock are issued at the floor price, this would result in the issuance of 186,666,667 shares.
 Nasdaq Listing Rule 5635(d) requires stockholder approval prior to an issuance of securities in connection with a transaction other than a public offering involving the sale, issuance or potential issuance by a company of common stock equal to 20% or more of the common stock or 20% or more of the voting power outstanding before the issuance (a "20% Issuance") for less than the "Minimum Price."
-The term Minimum Price is defined as (i) the closing price of the five trading days immediately preceding the signing of the binding agreement.
+The term Minimum Price is defined as (i) the closing price of the securities immediately preceding the signing of the binding agreement relating to the issuance or (ii) the average closing price of the securities for the five trading days immediately preceding the signing of the binding agreement.
 Under the scenario described above, the issuance of shares upon conversion of the Note could be made at an effective price that is below the Minimum Price, and the number of shares issued could exceed 20% of the amount outstanding prior to the Offering.
-Accordingly, we believe that approval by Tellurian stockholders of the Share Issuance Proposal is required before an issuance of shares upon conversion of the Note contains a "cap" pursuant to which, prior to such approval, the number of shares issued cannot exceed the 20% threshold.
+Accordingly, we believe that approval by Tellurian stockholders of the Share Issuance Proposal is required before an issuance of shares upon conversion of the Note can be permitted to result in a 20